 Equidox’s detection feature automatically extracts reading zones from PDFs, providing the most accurate HTML conversions.
 Have a scanned PDF?
 No problem.
 The tool has built-in OCR functionality to recognize characters, images and more!

-Equidox’s advanced table editor and form builder allow you to create accessible HTML tables and forms — within seconds — without HTML knowledge.
+Equidox’s advanced table editor allow you to create accessible HTML tables — within seconds — without HTML knowledge.
 You can preview all content and make edits whenever necessary.

 Still not convinced that HTML is the best route to WCAG 2.0 ?
 Read the article: PDF VS HTML written by David MacDonald, a veteran invited expert with the WCAG Working Group since 2002.
 He is also a member of the Mobile Task Force, WCAG Evaluation Methodology and editor of Using WAI-ARIA in HTML5.